 From the beginning, it was the Chesterfields’ aim to only produce outstanding wine.
 “We both agreed that a major investment in either land or equipment wasn’t a smart idea,” Linda Chesterfield continued.
 “We decided to wait until exceptional fruit could be found that would guarantee the wine produced would have a reasonable chance at becoming successful.
-That meant we wouldn’t necessarily have an annual production.
 If we couldn’t locate the fruit, we would simply pass on that year.
 We decided to become a niche winery known for quality rather than an entity that might or might not produce great wines.”
-“And,” added David Chesterfield, “neither of us wanted to wait the years it would take to find some land and plant our own vines.
-We looked at some parcels in the region that we knew produced great grapes, but never found anything that fit our needs.”
+“And,” added David Chesterfield, “neither of us wanted to wait the years it would take to find the right land and plant our own vines.”

 Stories like that of Linda and David Chesterfield are good for the wine industry.
-Anytime a couple can fulfill their dreams and in the process contribute quality products to the commercial market is a definite plus for everyone involved.
+Anytime a couple can fulfill their dreams and in the process contribute quality products to wine loving consumers it’s a definite plus for everyone involved.

-It is a pleasure to introduce Chesterfield Cellars to our Gold Club members in the same manner as we introduced the company’s wines several years earlier through our Platinum Club.
-Those earlier wines enjoyed great success and won many admirers.
-We know this present offering is another excellent opportunity to enjoy an elegant wine at a most reasonable price.
+It is a pleasure to introduce Chesterfield Cellars to our Gold Wine Club members.
+This offering is another excellent opportunity to enjoy elegant wines at a most reasonable price.

 A family Affair

 The fact that Chesterfield Cellars is a indeed family affair makes it difficult to spotlight a single individual that could be credited with the entity’s success.
 Since the winery’s inception ten years ago, both David and Linda Chesterfield have contributed equally to the operation in different but complementary ways.
 David oversees the sourcing and production aspects for Chesterfield Cellars while Linda provides the sales, distribution and accounting side.
 Both are involved in the day-to-day management and operations.
-Their son and daughter, Brett and Kelsey, are also involved in many aspects of sourcing and marketing for Chesterfield Cellars, while their son, Brett caught the entrepreneurial bug and has started his own business with his wife, Carly.
+Their daughter, Kelsey, is involved in many aspects of sourcing and marketing for Chesterfield Cellars, while their son, Brett caught the entrepreneurial bug and has started his own business with his wife, Carly.

-Both principals are elated at the success of their four-year old tasting facility, Corks and Crowns (www.CorksandCrowns.com), located in Santa Barbara’s eclectic ‘Funk Zone’.
-The area is near Santa Barbara’s Stearns wharf, bounded by Hwy 101, Cabrillo Blvd., and Garden and State Streets.
-The Funk Zone (Where History Becomes Hip) hosts a remarkable 25 winery tasting facilities (many are on the so-called Urban Wine Trail), along with artisan shops, art galleries, hip restaurants, microbreweries and even a distillery.
+Both principals are elated at the success of their nine-year old tasting facility, Corks and Crowns (www.CorksandCrowns.com), located in Santa Barbara’s eclectic ‘Funk Zone’.
+The Funk Zone (Where History Becomes Hip) hosts a remarkable 25+ winery tasting venues, along with artisan shops, art galleries, hip restaurants, microbreweries and a distillery.
 The Funk Zone is a definite must-see when exploring Santa Barbara and its inviting community.

-Cork and Crowns has become the place to wine-taste by offering not only Chesterfield Cellars wines but a wide range of ultra and luxury premium wines from small-production wineries throughout the state.
+Cork n' Crowns has become the place to wine-taste by offering not only Chesterfield Cellars wines but a wide range of ultra and luxury premium wines from small-production wineries throughout the state.
 Nowhere else in the area can you taste individual flights of wine ranging in value from $20-$150 per bottle—all medal-winners or rated 90+ points.
-They even have flights of craft beers available (crowns, are the craft beer bottle tops).
-Together with comfy, relaxed décor and a cozy-feeling fireplace in the corner, it’s no wonder the tasting room draws a crowd!
+They also have flights of craft beers available (crowns, are the craft beer bottle tops).
+Together with comfy, relaxed décor and a cozy fireplace in the corner, it’s no wonder the tasting room draws a crowd!

 The Chesterfields also happen to be the proprietors of Gold Medal Wine Club which they started back in 1992.
-For almost 25 years, Gold Medal Wine Club has introduced hundreds of small, family-owned wineries to members across the country.
+For 28 years, Gold Medal Wine Club has introduced thousands of small, family-owned wineries to members across the country.
 Launched at a time even before wineries had their own wine clubs, David and Linda recognized the beginnings of a direct-to-consumer thirst for high-quality, small-production wines not readily available in local markets.
-These mall, family-owned wineries who were essentially farmers concentrating on growing grapes and making wine, now had a marketing partner with whom to introduce their artisan wines directly to consumers across the country.
-It has been the proverbial win-win ever since.
+These small, family-owned wineries who were essentially farmers concentrating on growing grapes and making wine, now had a marketing partner with whom to introduce their artisan wines directly to consumers across the country.

 Nick is certainly a man with many varied interests.
-He had already pursued careers in the oil business and as a professional golfer prior (he played several years on the Nike Tour) to becoming interested in wine.
-He is also another of the cadre of California winemakers produced by the University of California Davis’s esteemed viticulture/enology department.
+He has already pursued careers in the oil business and as a professional golfer (he played several years on the Nike Tour) prior to becoming interested in wine.
+He is also another of the cadre of California winemakers produced by the University of California Davis’s esteemed Viticulture/Enology department.

 Experience wise, Morello entered the wine workplace in 1998 and became a head winemaker in 2003 with Leona Valley Winery, located in Northern Los Angeles County.
 After six years, he left to devote his time to his own brand, Morello Wines, a company that has enjoyed a great deal of success in Santa Barbara County producing small lot wines.
-He also presently consults for Brave & Maiden Estate in the nearby Santa Ynez Valley.
+He also presently consults for a few wineries in Santa Barbara and the Central Coast.

-Nick Morello’s passions are Rhone varietals such as syrah and viognier, but he is equally at home with chardonnay and cabernet sauvignon.
+Nick Morello’s passions are terroir driven wines.
 “The important thing is making a truly balanced wine,” he recently commented.
 “That’s where the real talent comes in winemaking.
 Many people can make wines, but only a few can make a real wine that accurately reflects the terroir of the land on which the grapes were grown.”

 Morello is also an advocate of bio-dynamic farming and an expert on the many varied AVA’s of Santa Barbara County.
-He had developed long-term relationships with top growers that assure his wineries an ample supply of quality fruit from which to select.
+He has developed long-term relationships with top growers that assure his wineries an ample supply of quality fruit from which to select.
 Nick Morello also heaps praise on Robert Mondavi Winemaker Genevieve Janssens as his principal influence in the wine industry.
-He strongly embraces her philosophy that creativity in wines comes from within utilizing traditional winemaking.
+He strongly embraces her philosophy that creativity in wines comes from within utilizing traditional winemaking practices.